cerico/brockholes/_posts/2014-12-12-client-side-routing---ui-router.md

 <img src="http://salterhebble.com/blogpics/ui3.jpg">

-Now let replace our rails <% yield %> with ui-view, which is where our angular templates will get injected
+Now let replace our rails <% yield %> with ui-view, which is where our angular templates will get injected, here they are in layouts/application.html.erb

 <img src="http://salterhebble.com/blogpics/ui4.jpg">